 The equivalent methods are as shown in this table:

 |C-MOVE||MoveImages, MoveSync & GetUsingMove||Move|

 When used on an asynchronous DicomConnection these methods send out a C-MOVE request and return immediately.
 For C-MOVE it is important that an asynchronous DicomConneciton is used, and a separate article DicomConnection.Move gives more details, but for those simply wishing to get more information from C-FIND or C-GET. then a synchronous DicomConnection object, simply created using ‘New DicomConnection’ - will suffice.

-There are ??? steps in converting a simple DicomQuery based operation to one based on DicomConnection:
+There are several steps in converting a simple DicomQuery based operation to one based on DicomConnection:

 This is the section which needs a little thinking about, as it replaces work that is done for you internally in DicomQuery, but it is not difficult!
 Simply pick the SOP class(es) you wish to use from the table below.
 If using VB or any other language which properly uses COM constants then the “names” are easiest and clearest in your code but in other languages (e.g. those from Borland) you may need to use the string version of the UID instead:

 |C-MOVE||STUDY||doSOP StudyRootQR MOVE||1.2.840.10008.5.1.4.188.8.131.52|

 Having decided which to use, add them to the DicomConnection.Contexts collection - e.g.

 (you may add as many as you wish up to a maximum of 128!)